Certora/Documentation/docs/cvl/expr.md

 and ghosts are equal between `s1` and `s2`.

 Storage comparisons also support narrowing the scope of comparison to specific components of the global state represented by `storage` variables.
-This syntax is `r@s1 storage_relop r@s2`, where `r` is a "storage qualifier", and `storage_relop` is either `!=` or `==`.
-The valid qualifiers are:
+This syntax is `s1[r] storage_relop s2[r]`, where `r` is a "storage comparison basis", and `storage_relop` is either `!=` or `==`.
+The valid bases of comparison are:

 1. The name of a contract imported with a {ref}`using statement <using-stmt>`,
-2. `balances`, or
+2. The keyword `nativeBalances`, or
 3. The name of a ghost variable or function

-It is an error to use different qualifiers on different sides of the comparison operator, and it is also an error to use a qualifier on one side and not the other.
-The application of the qualifiers restricts the comparison to only consider the portion of global state identified by the qualifier.
+It is an error to use different bases on different sides of the comparison operator, and it is also an error to use a comparison basis on one side and not the other.
+The application of the basis restricts the comparison to only consider the portion of global state identified by the basis.

 If the qualifier is a contract identifier imported via `using`, then the comparison operation will only consider the storage fields of that contract.
 For example: